1942 December 5, DR.YEHEZKEL ATLAS (Poland)

 1855 DAVID EINHORN (USA)

-Arrived in Baltimore.
-A noted German reformist, he was more radical than Stephen Wise.
+Appointed as Rabbi of the Har Sinai Congregation in Baltimore.
+A noted German reformist, he was more radical than Isaac Mayer Wise, yet was against intermarriage.
 Due to his anti-slavery views he was forced to flee during the Civil War.
-He was appointed rabbi in New York at Congregation Adath Jeshurun.
+In 1866 was appointed rabbi in New York at Congregation Adath Jeshurun.

 1936 February 4, DAVID FRANKFURTER